 Understatement Examples in Songs

 You can often find the use of understatements in songs.
-Artists use understatements to make light of a situation or for ironic effect.
+Artists use understatements to make light of a situation or for rhetorical or ironic effect.
+Check out these lyrics using understatement by several different song artists.

-- "I'm not crazy, I'm just a little unwell." - Matchbox Twenty, I'm Not Crazy
+- "I'm not crazy, I'm just a little unwell." - "Unwell" by Matchbox Twenty

 Identifying and Using Understatement

-It is easy to identify a sentence or quote as an understatement.
-As you see, anything that is made less important than it really is can be identified as an understatement.
-Exaggerations or hyperbole and overstatements are the complete opposite.
-Understatements are often not well defined and are subtly said to another person out of rhetoric.
-Often times, the response to one is "well, that is an understatement."
+As you can see, anything that is made less important than it really is can be identified as an understatement.
+Exaggeration or hyperbole and overstatements are the complete opposite, where something is blown out of proportion.
+Understatements are sometimes not well defined and are subtly said to another person out of rhetoric.
+Oftentimes, the response to one is "Well, that is an understatement!"